Kamila-Jusino/PX150_Project/docs/AI_INTEGRATION.md

 ## Overview

-This project implements an AI-enhanced color picking game that uses **pretrained AI models** (YOLO/MobileNet) for object detection and verification.
+This project implements an AI-enhanced color picking game that uses **pretrained AI models** (YOLO) for object detection and verification.
 The game follows a complete AI-driven workflow where the game state, target selection, and verification all depend on AI model outputs.

-## 🎮 Gameplay Flow
+## Gameplay Flow

 ### Step 1: AI Scans the Board
 - **When**: At the start of each round (press 'N')
 - **What happens**:
-  - AI vision system uses pretrained YOLO/MobileNet model to scan the scene
+  - AI vision system uses pretrained YOLO model to scan the scene
   - Detects all colored objects with bounding boxes and confidence scores
   - Builds an internal inventory: `[{color: "RED", confidence: 0.95, position: (x,y), depth: 0.5}, ...]`
 - **AI Integration**: Uses `AIVisionSystem.scan_scene()` which calls pretrained model inference